robwalton/alfred-taskpaper-workflow/README.md

 - Fix dop (project) command broken in previous release
 - Disable the remind screen feature by default
 - Add feature to toggle the @done or @today tag via the dos (search) command

+**0.9.3**
+- d:setdoc now warns if Spotlight finds no TaskPaper files and suggesus d:choosedoc
+- Create new d:choosedoc command to choose a workflow via a dialogue box
+- Cursor now correctly moves from sidebar to editor pain when selecting an item
+- Fix 'do' command with no args to now open workflow doc rather than just bring TP forward
+- domail command warns if Mail app is closed and no longer creates an empty entry

 ## To contribute
 To contribute to the workflow please fork on github: https://github.com/robwalton/alfred-taskpaper-workflow